Yuppiechef/clojure-style-guide/README.md

 > Role models are important. <br/>
 > -- Officer Alex J. Murphy / RoboCop

+NOTE: This is a fork from https://github.com/bbatsov/clojure-style-guide - we have slight differing opinions and will highlight these along the way.

 This Clojure style guide recommends best practices so that real-world Clojure programmers can write code that can be maintained by other real-world Clojure programmers.
 A style guide that reflects real-world usage gets used, and a